Materials-Data-Science-and-Informatics/metador-core/ardiem_container/ih5/PATCH_THEORY.md

 liberal way, in practice it is desirable to add some restrictions and validation for working with such HDF5 file sets.

-Conceptually, a user creates a **dataset** as an HDF5 file containing some data (this initial file is what we call the **base container**) and might later update it by creating **patches**.
-The patches are specific to this conceptual dataset at a specific point in time, represented by a collection of already existing HDF5 files, and we want to prevent the user from using an incoherent, incomplete or otherwise invalid collection of patches that does not represent a meaningful entity.
+Conceptually, a user creates a **record** as an HDF5 file containing some data (this initial file is what we call the **base container**) and might later update it by creating **patches**.
+The patches are specific to this conceptual record at a specific point in time, represented by a collection of already existing HDF5 files, and we want to prevent the user from using an incoherent, incomplete or otherwise invalid collection of patches that does not represent a meaningful entity.
 To ensure this, we do the following.

-When a new dataset is created, it gets a unique **dataset UUID** that is inherited to all future patches.
-This UUID links together patches that belong to the same dataset.
+When a new record is created, it gets a unique **record UUID** that is inherited to all future patches.
+This UUID links together patches that belong to the same record.
-Additionally, each HDF5 file has a **patch UUID** that tags the state of the dataset (to be precise, it identifies the state of the data after applying the patch, not the patch itself) and a **patch index** that is incremented for each successive patch.
+Additionally, each HDF5 file has a **patch UUID** that tags the state of the record (to be precise, it identifies the state of the data after applying the patch, not the patch itself) and a **patch index** that is incremented for each successive patch.
-Each new patch to the dataset also has a **previous patch UUID**, which must be equal to the **patch UUID** of the previous patch file.
+Each new patch to the record also has a **previous patch UUID**, which must be equal to the **patch UUID** of the previous patch file.
 Finally, for integrity checking a **data hashsum** of the HDF5 container is stored after a patch is declared as completed.